SmithWillSuffice/ohanga-pai/content/blog/119_power_one.md

 MBS's are right "up there" though, but you know damn well they're playing second fiddles to US and European aristocrats.)

+${}^\dagger$Not Joking.
+Chances are higher than 10% I reckon if Bernie had made it to the Oval Office he'd have been "offed" somehow.

 Even the Adelson's and Koch brothers --- to my mind far too prominent in the headlines to be the real powers of the deep state within the deep state.
-The real psychopaths are not of the such narcissistic brand name needs as the humdrum billionaire psycopaths.
+The real psychopaths are not of the such narcissistic brand name needs as the humdrum billionaire psychopaths.
 Though I guess I could be wrong, perhaps there is just a natural tendency to want one's name known?
 Leslie Wexner did give some interviews.